seanfenelon/Project-3/README.md

 The ability to edit personal infromation, avatar and check out added favourites was implemented.

-- Here is axios fetching our current user, to retrieve their information
+- Here is axios fetching our current user, to retrieve their information:

 ```js
   useEffect(() => {